-Figure 2: Cassandra finishes all pending compactions 7:32 hours after the load finishes
+Figure 2: Apache Cassandra finishes all pending compactions 7:32 hours after the load finishes

-We believe that the amount of tuning involved in a typical Cassandra cluster operation is way too large and makes it hard to adapt to changing circumstances.
+We believe that the amount of tuning involved in a typical Apache Cassandra cluster operation is way too large and makes it hard to adapt to changing circumstances.
 That factor is the drive behind our continuous work to make Scylla self-tuning.
-Still, for fairness, after all the tests were done we executed the ingestion test for Cassandra again, this time disabling compaction throttling (Cassandra was stopped, data were removed, and caches were dropped).
+Still, for fairness, after all the tests were done we executed the ingestion test for Apache Cassandra again, this time disabling compaction throttling (Apache Cassandra was stopped, data were removed, and caches were dropped).

 Loaders: 3 x m4.2xlarge (8 vCPUs) randomly reading partitions